Skip to main content

 Figma Make is a solid choice

-Figma Make delivers on its promises as a design tool.
+Figma Make delivers on its promises as a coding agents tool.
 While it has some limitations, the benefits outweigh the drawbacks for most users in its target market.

 Frequently Asked Questions